pforret/jekyll.forret.com/_posts/2024/2024-05-19-mirrorring-with-bashew-github-actions.md

 ### 3. add the code to check in updates

-If there was an update to any of the scripts, it would overwrite the previous version, and this will be picked up by git.
-I now need to check for changes and do a `git commit && git push` if there are any.
+If there was an update to any of the scripts, it would overwrite the previous version that was already savec in `./scripts`, and this will be picked up by git.
+I now just need to check for changes and do a `git commit && git push` if there are any.
 To make things even easier, I want a procedure that can run as a GitHub action that I can trigger on a dail/weekly basis.

 Luckily `bashew` [has a built-in function `Gha:finish` for that](https://blog.forret.com/2022/10/15/bashew-github-action/).